Maha lockdown: Uddhav says curbs will continue after June 30

 Maharashtra Chief Minister Uddhav Thackeray on Sunday said the lockdown curbs in the state will continue beyond June 30.
 In a televised address, Thackeray ruled out easing the restrictions, adding the state still faces coronavirus threat.

 "Will lockdown be lifted after June 30?
-The clear answer is no," Thackeray said.
-The unlock process, dubbed Mission Begin Again by the state government, is being gradually implemented to put the economy back on track, Thackeray said.
+The clear answer is no," Thackeray tweeted later.
+The unlock process, dubbed Mission Begin Again by the state government, is being gradually implemented to put the economy back on track, Thackeray said in his address.

-He said the 'Chase the Virus' initiative that received good results in worst-hit Mumbai will now be expanded to other parts of the state to combat the coronavirus outbreak.
-As part of the campaign, 15 close contacts of each COVID-19 patient will compulsorily be kept in institutional quarantine, while community leaders will tell people about comorbidities, meals and other facilities available at institutional quarantine facilities etc, clinic timings etc.
+Thackeray said there will be some restrictions in the state after June 30 but more relaxations will be offered gradually.
+"The state has now started the unlock process under the Mission Begin Again.
+There will be some restrictions even after June 30, but eventually more and more relaxations will be offered to the people," he said.

-The campaign was launched on May 27.
-"We have received good results of Chase the Virus campaign in Mumbai and we have now decided to implement it across the state," he said.
+"The relaxations will be offered on case to case basis.
+For example, passenger transportation will continue to have some restrictions but some local services will be resumed or allowed to function, said a senior official from the CM's office.
+Thackeray emphasised on maintaining stringent discipline as COVID-19 cases are still being reported in large numbers.

 - READ MORE ON: